HongyuLi2016/spec_utility/README.md

-#Spectrum fitting utilities
+Spectrum fitting utilities
 ========

-Python scripts for spectrum fitting with MaNGA data (not limitied to MaNGA) based on starlight and pPXF software.
+Python scripts for spectra fitting with MaNGA data (not limitied to MaNGA) based on starlight and pPXF software.
-Include data preparation, software wrapper, output analysis and visulization.
+Including data preparation, software wrapper, output analysis and visulization.

 ========